Septh/rollup-plugin-node-externals/README.md

 # rollup-plugin-node-externals
-A Rollup plugin that automatically declares NodeJS built-in modules as `external`.
+A Rollup/Vite plugin that automatically declares NodeJS built-in modules as `external`.
 Also handles npm dependencies, devDependencies, peerDependencies and optionalDependencies.

 Works in npm/yarn/pnpm/lerna monorepos too!

 ## Why you need this
-<details><summary>(click to expand)</summary>
+<details><summary>(click to read)</summary>

 By default, Rollup doesn't know a thing about NodeJS, so trying to bundle simple things like `import path from 'node:path'` in your code generates an `Unresolved dependencies` warning.